britt/teleprompter-cli/README.md

 ## Cloudflare Warp Access Control

-Teleprompter uses Cloudflare Warp for access control.
+Teleprompter has no authentication system of its own.
+It uses Cloudflare Warp for access control.
 The authentication token retrieved from Cloudflare is stored in `$HOME/.teleprompter/token`.
-If the folder does not exist, it will be created.
 The token file permissions are set to 0600 to ensure it is private to the owner.

-## Note on Authentication

-Teleprompter has no authentication system of its own.

 ## Contributing